conan-io/docs/systems_cross_building/cross_building.rst

 .. _cross_building:

-Cross-building
+Cross building
 ==============

-Cross-building is compiling a library or executable in one platform to be used in a different one.
+Cross building (or cross compilation) is the process of generating binaries for a platform that is not the one where the compiling process is running.

-Cross-compilation is used to build software for an alien device, such as an embedded device where you don't have an operating system nor a compiler available.
-It's also for building software for slower devices, like an Android machine, a Raspberry Pi etc.
+Cross compilation is mostly used to build software for an alien device, such as an embedded device where you don't have an operating system nor a compiler available.
+It's also used to build software for slower devices, like an Android machine or a Raspberry Pi where running the native compilation will take too much time.

-To cross-build code you need the right toolchain.

-A toolchain is basically a compiler and linker with a set of libraries matching the ``host`` platform.
+In order to cross build a codebase the right toolchain is needed, with a proper compiler (cross compiler), a linker and the set of libraries matching the ``host`` platform.

 GNU triplet convention